hpmicro/hpm_sdk/samples/rtos/freertos/freertos_tickless_stop_mode/README_en.md

 ## Board Setting

-Please refer to the README documentation of the development board and connect PUART to the USB serial converter.
-If there is no special description, it can be connected to the DEBUG serial port by default.
+Please refer to [PUART pins](lab_board_puart_pin) from the README documentation of the development board and connect PUART to PC.

 ## Running the example